 About 30 minutes before you want to sleep, spray Instavit Sweet Dreams into your mouth.
 This calorie and sugar-free spray delivers melatonin and chamomile to help you sleep better.

 Wish you could power yourself up the same way you do your phone?
-That’s the premise behind the HumanCharger, a pocket-sized device designed to reduce jet lag, help you sleep better, and improve energy.
-The HumanCharger looks similar to an iPod – insert the earbuds and turn it on for 12 minutes per day, and a calibrated white light is sent into your ear canals as a form of light therapy.
+That’s the premise behind ReTimer, which is a pair of glasses designed to reduce jet lag, help you sleep better, and improve energy.
+Wear ReTimer for 60 minutes per day, and a green-blue light will shine under your eyes as a form of light therapy.

-Bring a Bedgear Personalized Performance Pillow with you on your next road trip and never get stuck with a lumpy, musty vacation rental pillow again.
-Bedgear’s mission is to help you sleep better, by offering custom pillows that suit your body type/sleeping style/body temperature.
-Take the quiz to figure out which pillow is best for you – but rest assured that they all have innovative features built-in, like Air-X ventilation (to prevent overheating) or DriTec (moisture-wicking).
+Bring a Sleep Innovations Travel Contour Pillow with you on your next road trip and never get stuck with a lumpy, musty vacation rental pillow again.
+Sleep Innovations’ mission is to help you sleep better, by offering travel-size pillows with a cotton blend cover.

 Sleep Induction Mat